Management - Graduate

 Registration and admission requirements

 See the section on graduate admissions.
-All candidates are required to pass the quantitative GMAT or quantitative psychometric, with the exceptions listed above.
+All candidates are required to pass the quantitative GMAT or GMAT Focus Edition or quantitative psychometric, with the exceptions listed above.

-Admission is conditional upon the following: A weighting of the undergraduate degree grade with the quantitative GMAT/ quantitative psychometric score that meets the threshold set for the class to which the candidate is seeking admission.
-Candidates will be admitted if they comply with the above conditions and have an Admission Weighted Score of 81.
+Admission is conditional upon the following: A weighting of the undergraduate degree grade with the quantitative GMAT or GMAT Focus Edition / quantitative psychometric score that meets the threshold set for the class to which the candidate is seeking admission.
+Candidates will be admitted if they comply with the above conditions and have an Admission Weighted Score of 79.

 The Faculty will be offering a structured year of required courses only with studies concentrated in two days a week: Monday, Tuesday or Wednesday, from 15:45 to 21:30 and Friday, from 08:00 to 13:45.
 (Concentration of Innovation and Entrepreneurship will be conducted on Sunday and Friday) For more information please see the Hebrew website.